hannah416/G3-finalproject/README.md

 **👊 Icebreaking with the Topic (3 mins.)**

 **Activity:** Ss share their experiences and thoughts related to the topic introduced by T After looking at the topic-related images.
 **App Functionality:** The app displays the four images from [Visual Material #1] and allows Ss to annotate or add comments to each image.
-Ss can tap on an image and say a short comment about their thoughts and experiences related to that image.
+Ss can tap on an image and make a short comment about their thoughts and experiences related to that image.
 **Objective:** Encourage Ss to connect personally with the topic through visual material and facilitate a quick, engaging discussion that sets the stage for the story.

 **🔤 Building Vocabulary (7 mins.)**